JoshcSchyler/Schedule/README.md

-//# Schedule# J.S.C refer to tut doc for revised formats var myName="Josh Claros";
+//# Schedule# J.S.C refer to tut doc for revised formatsa var myName="Josh Claros";
 let camper ="Josh";
 //variables under let will only be used once unlike var